natacha-beck/cbrain-wiki/setup-guide/Bourreau-Setup.md

     on a different port, specify it here.
   * **Rails Server Directory**: The full path where the Bourreau Rails application code is installed, for instance, `/home/user/cbrain/Bourreau`.
-* In the `Tunnelling Configuration` section: (see also [[Communications]])
-  * **Database Server Remote Tunnel Port**: The choice of port number is arbitrary and can be any number between 1024 and 65535.
-The Bourreau application uses this port on the remote host to connect back to the MySQL server used by BrainPortal.
-The tunnel is set up automatically, so it is only necessary to make sure that this port number is not in use by any other application on the host where the Bourreau runs.
-  * **Active Resource Remote Tunnel Port**: Again, the choice of port number is arbitrary, but this time the port is open on the BrainPortal side and allows the BrainPortal to send commands the Bourreau side.
 * In the `Cache Management Configuration` section:
   * **Path to Data Provider caches**: Just like the BrainPortal application, each Bourreau needs its own directory where it can cache data.
 Create a new empty